 Reduction of capital expenses

-By minimizing the unnecessary hardware required, organizations will decrease hardware purchases, as well as the maintenance cost on those superfluous machines.
+By minimizing the hardware they require, organizations will save on hardware purchases.
+As a result, maintenance and administration costs will be lower.
 Additionally, fewer machines running means reduced power bills.
-The most significant aspect of the reduced expenses, though, is the decreased server costs.
-Tangential costs reduce as well, since there are fewer machines taking up floor space.
+The most significant aspect of the reduced expenses, though, is the decreased server costs, especially related to replacing the hardware every three years.
+Tangential costs reduce as well, since there are fewer machines taking up rack space.

 Enhanced business continuity

 Business continuity solutions are often expensive and complex, but virtualization minimizes the overall complexity of these needs.
-This process allows for easier data backup, faster recovery of key applications in emergencies, and more cost-effective switches to backup or secondary IT solutions in the event of widespread failure.
-As such, virtualization technology ensures business continuity is optimized even when disaster strikes.
+This process allows for easier data backup, faster recovery of key applications and systems and more cost-effective and reliable fail-overs to secondary systems when disaster strikes.
+As such, virtualization technology ensures business continuity is optimized even at the worst of times.

 More responsive business operations

-Because virtualization technology ensures that IT professionals in your organization are free, they are more quickly and effectively able to manage other needs, optimize their flexible time, and focus on strategic initiatives.
-With technical IT needs taking up less time, the business operations needs of IT can move up in priority.
+With virtualization technology IT professionals in your organization will be more available.
+They are more quickly and effectively able to manage other needs, optimize their flexible time, and focus on strategic initiatives.
+With technical needs taking up less time, business operations needs can move up in priority.

 Increased data security

-When all data and applications are stored remotely using virtualization technology, your IT professionals can easily implement necessary security patches across the enterprise at once, rather than having to physically install the necessary software on each machine.
+When all data and applications are stored using virtualization technology, your IT professionals can easily implement necessary security patches across the enterprise at once.
+Without it they have to physically install the necessary software on each machine.
 This ability minimizes the time and cost of such security measures and minimizes lost productivity due to data security practices.